 The Finance Department submitted a report in the second quarter of 2020/2021 to the standing committee to relook at the organogram and functions of the stores.

-This function will only be transferred if sufficient budget is available to appoint appropriate human resources and to enhance the current financial system.
+This function will only be transferred if sufficient budget is available to appoint appropriate human resources, with a centralised store building, and to enhance the current financial system.